treeverse/lakeFS/docs/index.md

 ## Next steps

-Read about lakeFS' [branching model](branching/model.md) or run lakeFS locally and see how it works for yourself!
+Read about the [branching model](branching/model.md) of lakeFS or run it locally and see how it works for yourself!

 Check out the [Quick Start Guide](quickstart.md)